Monitoring & Evaluation

 Progress against RLTP targets

-A series of targets have been developed out to 2025 which signal the magnitude of change the region seeks for each of the RLTP outcomes.
+The RLTP 2015 has a series of targets which have been developed out to 2025, these signal the magnitude of change the region seeks for each of the RLTP outcomes.
 These targets highlight each outcome's importance to the regional community.

 Targets enable the region to monitor whether progress is in the general direction set by the outcome, and whether progress has been made to the extent desired.
 Achieving these strategic targets will be very challenging.
 However, they have been set at a level within the realm of possibility but will depend on all agencies, including central government, taking a strong lead in their respective roles.